Ray Lane (sportscaster): Early life and broadcasting

 Lane was born on April 26, 1930.
 From 1967 through 1972 Lane teamed with Ernie Harwell on Detroit Tigers radio broadcasts; he also worked on the team's television broadcasts from 1999 to 2003.
 Lane also broadcast at various times for the Detroit Lions, Detroit Pistons, Detroit Red Wings, University of Michigan and Michigan State football and University of Detroit basketball.
 Lane was also sports director at WJBK television (succeeding Van Patrick) and later at WKBD.

 Outside of Michigan, Lane's other works included a stint with the Cincinnati Reds as well as Big Ten football and basketball.

 Fundraisers

 Lane was a member of the Corporate Leadership Board of the Boys and Girls Clubs of Metro Detroit since 1972.
 He was also an active fundraiser for the United Foundation and the Sanctuary in Royal Oak, MI.
-Lane’s daughter, Deanne Lane, is a former St. Louis television anchor.
+Lane's daughter, Deanne Lane, is a former St. Louis television anchor.
+Deanne Lane died in January 2026.